 For example, malignant pleural mesothelioma cells can appear similar to lung cancer cells.
 In women, peritoneal mesothelioma resembles some cancers of the ovaries.

 Common ways doctors collect tissue samples for biopsies include:

 - Endoscopy: Doctors will make an incision and guide tiny cameras attached to tubes to biopsy areas.
 There are different types of endoscopies depending on the location from which doctors need to collect the sample.
 The most common type is a thoracoscopy, which investigates the chest and lung linings.

-- Needle Biopsy: A needle biopsy is a less invasive way to get a sample.
+- Needle Biopsy: A needle biopsy is a less invasive procedure to get a sample.
+It also allows doctors to take samples from hard-to-reach areas of the body, such as the heart, lymph nodes, abdominal cavity, or lungs.
 Doctors use long and hollow tubes to extract tissue.
 The most commonly used needle biopsy is the fine needle aspiration.
-This procedure also allows doctors to take samples from hard-to-reach areas of the body, such as the heart, lymph nodes, or lungs.

 The time frame for each test varies.
 A needle biopsy takes just a few minutes.
 A surgical biopsy takes several hours, and you may need to stay overnight in the hospital.

 Call (800) 647-3434 now to see if Sokolove Law can help your family pursue compensation for doctor visits, testing, treatment and more.

 Other Tests to Diagnose Mesothelioma